 Disclaimer:

-Our nutritional values are calculated by Spooncular API.
-While we try our best to ensure these values are correct, please confirm these independently.
+The Spoonacular API calculates our nutritional values.
+While we strive to ensure these values are accurate, please verify them independently.
 All information shared here is for general purposes only.
-Please consult your doctor if a particular ingredient or way of eating is suitable for you.
+Please consult your doctor to determine if a particular ingredient or dietary approach is suitable for you.

 Love the flavors used to make this.
 Tandoori chicken is so yummy.